Mindfulness for School Counselors

 “Mindfulness completely transformed my life,” says Leach.
 “Most transformational for me was that rather than being reactionary in stressful situations I could step back and formulate a response instead of always snapping to a response.”

-Leach, who is also a certified yoga instructor, is teaching as an affiliate professor, offering three courses on mindfulness for school counselors:
+Leach, who is also a certified yoga instructor, is teaching as an affiliate professor, offering two courses on mindfulness for school counselors:

 The courses are flexible, designed to be taken in any order.
 While the coursework offers insights for school counselors on how to create and implement mindfulness programs in their school, much of the course work is designed is to give counselors the tools they need to promote their own social-emotional development and personal wellness.